xVjVx/httpf0rc3/README.md

 # HTTPF0RC3

-Script maded in python do make HTTP requests and view the response
+Script maded in python to make HTTP requests and view the response

 ### Execution